Goldenvikingsunset/ChangeLogAPI/README.md

-# AL-Go Template
-## Per Tenant Extension Project
-This template repository can be used for managing Per Tenant Extensions for Business Central.

-Please consult https://github.com/microsoft/AL-Go/#readme for scenarios on usage
+# Change Log API
+## Change Log API
+This repository exposes the change log entries page as an API.